-The first Chick Corea album that will be released following the iconic keyboardist’s death earlier this year is a 2018 live recording of the Chick Corea Akoustic Band.
+The first Chick Corea album to be released following the iconic keyboardist’s death earlier this year is a 2018 live recording of the Chick Corea Akoustic Band.

 Chick Corea Akoustic Band LIVE is a two-CD, triple-LP set that was recorded Jan.
 13, 2018, at SPC Music Hall in St. Petersburg, Fla.
 Corea had been working to release the concert recording before he died of a rare form of cancer in February.